 - Repetitive stress or strain injuries

 If you have pain, balance issues or other physical dysfunction – please talk with your doctor about starting Physical Therapy at JMHS.
-Physical therapy services are offered Monday –Friday 8am to 5 pm or as otherwise scheduled.
+Physical therapy services are offered Monday-Friday 8:00am to 5:00pm or as otherwise scheduled.
 Athletic screens (free to local athletes) can also be scheduled.